google/sbom-conformance/README.md

 A PDF of the specification can be found in https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf.
 The checker in this library verifies the minimum required "Data Fields", but not the minimum required "Automation Support" or the minimum required "Practices and Processes".

-This checker does not consider `NOASSERTION` to be valid for the Version, Supplier, or Relationships checks.
+This checker considers `NOASSERTION` to be invalid for the Version, Supplier, and Relationships checks.

 #### Author